-But what about those skinny fat people who do get plenty of protein, nutrients, weighting lifting, and cardio exposure?
-Yet, they still have trouble putting on proper muscle mass and strengthening muscles while continuing to battle with obesity and keeping the fat weight off?
-And why are there some people who are loaded and ripped with plenty of muscle mass and strength while eating a diet that lacks proper nutrients and exercise?
-Genetics most certainly play a role.
+But what about those skinny fat people who do get plenty of protein, nutrients, weight lifting, and cardio exposure?
+Yet, they still have trouble putting on proper muscle/mass while continuing to battle with being overweight, obesity, normal weight obesity, and keeping the fat weight off.
+And why are there some people who are loaded and ripped with plenty of muscles/mass while eating a diet that lacks proper nutrients and exercise?

 Think about how many people there are out there globally, nearly 8 billion, with, in terms of The Four Body Types, all their different body types.
 Skinny, fat, and every type in between.

-Weight Loss & Skinny Fat
+Body Type Shape – Weight Loss & Skinny Fat

-Stories abound of severely fat people who lose the weight and reach their ideal BMI for their height.
-However, it turns out they are nothing more than skinny-fat with cellulite; many experience loose skin.
-These same people have serious issues in the longterm successfully keeping the fat weight off.
+Stories abound of severely fat people who lose the weight and reach their safe BMI weight range for their height.
+However, it turns out they have serious skinny-fat issues, experiencing cellulite, thin fat, loose skin, saggy skin, and crepey skin — many are normal weight obese.
+These same people have serious issues in the long term successfully keeping the extra fat weight off.

-Yes, there are many lazy, undisciplined people who are obese.
-What about the people who have successfully lost and gained and then re-gained and lost the weight?
+But, what about the skinny fat people who have successfully lost and gained and then re-gained and lost the weight?
 No matter what they do, they simply cannot get off the obesity roller coaster ride.